elastic/ecctl/docs/ecctl_platform_proxy_list.md

 ## ecctl platform proxy list

-Returns all of the proxies in the platform
+Returns all of the proxies in the platform (Available for ECE only)

 ### Synopsis

-Returns all of the proxies in the platform
+Returns all of the proxies in the platform (Available for ECE only)

 ```
 ecctl platform proxy list [flags]